letsencrypt/website/content/en/docs/challenge-types.md

  - It’s not supported by Apache, Nginx, or Certbot, and probably won’t be soon.
  - Like HTTP-01, if you have multiple servers they need to all answer with the same content.
+ - Like HTTP-01, your domain name can be extracted from the public [CT logs](/docs/ct-logs)
  - This method cannot be used to validate wildcard domains.

 [dns-api-providers]: https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438